EvaMach/EvaMach/README.md

 ### Hi there 👋

-I’m a frontend developer who loves creating user-oriented, intuitive interfaces that aren’t just pretty on the outside but follow clean code principles and best practices.
-Constantly leveling up and exploring the wonderful world of programming. 🚀 Not much to see here, as I do most of my work for private companies - currently for [TolionHealth](https://tolion.com/). 🧠
+I’m a software developer who loves creating user-focused apps that aren’t just pretty on the outside but follow clean code principles and best practices.
+My main stack is React and TypeScript, lately I’ve been exploring native and backend development with React Native and Python.
+Not much to see here, as I do most of my work for companies - currently for [TolionHealth](https://tolion.com/). 🧠

 To checkout some of my work, visit [my website](https://eva-machova.cz/). 😊
 <!--